Please select the category you are interested in learning more about.

 Some professors use student assistance for their own research.
-At a larger institution, these collaborative opportunities would go to graduate students, but at ASC, our focus is on undergraduates.
+At a larger institution, these collaborative opportunities would go to graduate students, but at Agnes Scott, our focus is on undergraduates.
 Professors may ask an undergraduate student to help collect data or to synthesize texts.
 Sometimes the professor and student will publish the results or present them at a national conference, a tremendous accomplishment for an undergraduate student.

 What do students do with a liberal arts degree after graduation?

 Agnes Scott students make their mark through a variety of post-college plans—they join the work force, enter graduate school or enlist with programs like the Peace Corps, JET or Teach for America.
 Whatever an Agnes Scott student does, her liberal arts degree has given her the tools to think and adapt in an ever-changing, global society.

 Agnes Scott graduates are employed in a wide variety of settings, including General Mills, Turner Broadcasting, Federal Reserve Bank, Hewitt Associates, the Environmental Protection Agency and Time Warner.